Jamy4000/VRDF/README.md

 If you need to build for a mobile platform, you need as well to download the Android Building support (File > Build Settings > Android) and to switch the platform to Android.

 ## Other Settings
 - **VR Support** : In the Player Settings Window (Edit > Project Settings > Player), go to the last tab called XR Settings, set the Virtual Reality Supported toggle to true, and add the Oculus, OpenVR and None SDKs to the list.
+Set the Stereo Rendering Mode to Single Pass or, if possible, Single Pass Instanced.
 - **Scripting Runtime Version** : This one is normally set by default in the last versions of Unity, but we never know :  still in the Player Settings Window, go to the Other Settings tab and set the Scripting Runtime version to .NET 4.x Equivalent.

 ## Multiplayer Setup
 To use the multiplayer features, please follow [the HOW TO list](https://github.com/Jamy4000/VRSF_DOTS/blob/master/VRSF_DOTS/Assets/VRSF/Multiplayer/HOW_TO_Multi.md) created for this purpose.

-Once all of that is done, **Restart your project so everything can be recompiled !**
+Once all of that is done, **Restart your project to be sure that everything is compiled correctly !**

 # Basic Setup

 ## Manual Setup
-1. Create a new Empty project using Unity 2019.x
+1. Create a new Empty project using Unity 2019.3.x
-2. Import the different packages and setup the settings listed above
+2. Import the different packages and setup the stuffs listed above
-3. Relaunch the Editor to be sure that everything is correctly recompiled
 4. Import the VRSF_DOTS_Core package
-5. Import the other VRSF_DOTS extension packages you need (Samples, Move Around, UI or Gaze)
+5. Import the other VRSF_DOTS extension packages you need (Move Around -for Teleport, Flying Mode, or Rotation features-, UI -for a full Unity UI Elements usable in VR- or Gaze)
-6. Go to Edit > ProjectSettings > Input and use the Preset button on the top right corner to set the Inputs to the preset included in the Core Package from VRSF
+6. Go to Edit > ProjectSettings > Input and use the Preset button on the top right corner to set the Inputs Keys using the preset included in the Core Package from VRSF
 7. Go to Edit > Player > Project Settings > XR Settings and tick the Virtual Reality Supported checkbox
 8. Add, in this order, the Oculus SDK, OpenVR SDK, and None (For the Simulator)
 9. Add SetupVR in your scene (Right click in Scene View > VRSF > Add SetupVR in Scene)